bittyphp/bitty-router/README.md

 ### By Request

-You can use the `find()` method to fetch a route based on a request.
+You can use the `match()` method to fetch a route based on a request.
 This allows you to find both named or unnamed routes.
 Similar to `get()`, if the route doesn't exist a `Bitty\Router\Exception\NotFoundException` will be thrown.
 If it finds a route, the route object will be returned.

 ```php
 <?php